-To enable the "More Like This" functionality in Haystack, you'll need to enable the MoreLikeThisHandler.
+On Solr 6.X+ "More Like This" functionality is enabled by default.
+To enable the "More Like This" functionality on earlier versions of Solr, you'll need to enable the MoreLikeThisHandler.
 Add the following line to your solrconfig.xml file within the config tag:

+'''

 <requestHandler name="/mlt" class="solr.MoreLikeThisHandler" />

+'''